- December 10, 2018

 6. Question 5

 6.1.
 Avoidance is in the eye of the beholder.
-We have plenty of evidence of non-UK resident trusts being used as excluded property trusts to avoid IHT, non-UK domiciled individuals blatantly using their remittance basis to receive trust distributions outside the UK and spending them on yachts, villas, ski lodges and the like OUTSIDE the UK.
+We have plenty of evidence of non-UK resident trusts being used as excluded property trusts to avoid IHT, non-UK domiciled individuals blatantly using their remittance basis to receive trust distributions outside the UK and spending them on yachts, villas, alpine property and the like OUTSIDE the UK.
 These scoundrels do not understand that they should bring all their wealth into the UK and pay UK tax on it, and then spend it abroad.
 I suspect HMRC regards these reprehensible actions as “avoision”.

 7. Fairness and Neutrality